luiul/git_bootcamp/readme.md

    Always Stash or Commit Changes Before Switching!
 Before you switch branches, it's good practice to make sure your working directory is clean.
 There are two primary ways to do this:

    1. **Committing Changes**: If the changes are complete, and you're ready to save them, commit those to the current branch.
-This is straightforward:

    2. **Stashing Changes**: If your changes are not complete and you're not ready to commit, you can "stash" them.
-This takes your changes and stores them in a temporary area so that you can reapply them later:
+This takes your changes and stores them in a temporary area so that you can reapply them later.

-    ```shell
-    git stash
-    ```

-    After you've switched to the new branch, you can reapply these changes with:

-    ```shell
-    git stash apply
-    ```

    **Why It's Important**: If you try to switch branches with a dirty working directory, i.e., with uncommitted changes, Git will throw an error if those changes conflict with the branch you're trying to switch to.
 Even if there's no conflict, carrying uncommitted changes across branches can make for a confusing history and can complicate things like code reviews.